MarkoJalonen/pomodoro/README.md

 You may start and stop the countdown with the play/pause button or skip the current countdown with the skip button.

+TODO: The longer relaxation period after four intervals is not yet implemented.

 QMake version 3.1
 Using Qt version 5.15.3